shaggyishere/personal_scripts/git_scripts/README.md

 ---

 ### 3. `delete_all_local_dev_branches.sh`
-This script deletes all local branches except `env/svil` in specified repositories.
+This script deletes all local branches except `$development_branch` in specified repositories.

 #### Usage:
 ```bash